gaolinyi828/iRate/README.md

 #### samples of review insertion
 Our samples of review is in main function of iRate_editTable.java.
 In the 11 samples of reviews,
-* `5 7 10 11` the customer write a review that he has not watched
+* `5` the customer write a review that he has not watched
 * `4` the review date is 2019-01-19 and the most recent endorsement date is 2019-01-10
+* `7` the review date is 2019-01-21 and the most recent endorsement date is 2019-02-13 which is invalid

 ### insertEndorsement function
 Insert an endorsement has 3 requirements: